 The pot. itself is a sealed unit: in my case the leadout wire had snapped at the point of entry into the casing.
 Being a cheapskate (and bearing in mind that the pot. had been working fine up to then; also, Rover wanted £60 for a new one), I used a mini grinder to remove an area of the pot. casing so I could solder a new length of wire in place.
 I used body filler to repair the casing and it's worked fine to this day!

-I decided that what I really needed was a way to be able to measure all the various voltages, resistances etc. in the injection system that didn't mean needing hands like a paedophile.
+I decided that what I really needed was a way to be able to measure all the various voltages, resistances etc. in the injection system that didn't mean needing the dexterity of a brain surgeon.
 Also, the ability to take measurements whilst the engine is running might help with tuning.
 Of course some of the measurements are easy enough to perform on the components in situ, but how can one be sure that a suspected defective sensor isn't in fact a broken wire?

 Some kind of 'break-out box' then.
 Studying a circuit diagram of the system made it fairly clear which 'lines' needed to be monitored.
 Since nearly all the component parts of the system send information to (or receive information from) the ECU it seemed logical to put something in series with the ECU connector.